A Little Pond: Production

 After reading the 2003 Korean translation of The Bridge at No Gun Ri, a book by Charles J. Hanley, Sang-Hun Choe and Martha Mendoza, Associated Press journalists who confirmed the massacre, executive producer Lee Eun of Myung Films was determined to tell the story on the screen.
 Additional background came from Do You Know Our Sorrow?, a 1994 Korean-language book by Chung Eun-yong, whose two children were killed at No Gun Ri.

-Noted theater director Lee Saang-woo joined the project, directing his first film.
+Noted theater director Yi Sang-woo joined the project, directing his first film.
 He and producer Lee Woo-jung spent three years collecting material through interviews with No Gun Ri survivors and other sources.
 Lee Eun formed an autonomous unit, Nogunri Production, in May 2006 to produce the movie, and the team recruited such leading actors as Song Kang-ho (of Thirst and The Host) and Moon So-ri (Oasis and A Good Lawyer's Wife).
 Because the story's controversial nature discouraged investors, many of the cast and crew donated their services, some even bringing family members along to play villager roles when the three months of filming began in August 2006.
 "I'll take pride in myself for a long time for taking part in this film," actor Kim Roi-ha told a reporter.
 Director Lee chose as the movie's title the name of a highly popular South Korean political protest song of the 1980s.

 A long post-production period ended in March 2009, and the film premiered on Oct.
 8, 2009, at the 14th Busan International Film Festival in Busan, South Korea.